 The castle was donated to the State of California in 1957 and managed by the California State Parks System.
 The doors first opened to the public in 1958.
 The castle sees over 850,000 visitors from all over the world every year.

 The guided tours include year-round and seasonal tours.
 The year-round tours include the private rooms and suites, the guest cottages, the kitchen and the Julia Morgan Tour.
 Seasonal tours, only available at certain times of the year, include The Art of San Simeon, Hearst and Hollywood Tour, an evening tour, and a holiday tour.
 Private tours for schools and other groups are also available by prior arrangement.

 Hearst Castle is located on Highway 1 above the village of San Simeon, a four-hour drive from either Los Angeles or San Francisco.
 Reservations are strongly encouraged.
-For directions, more information about the tours and to make reservations visit hearstcastle.org or call (800) 444-4445.
+For directions, reservations, ticket prices, and information about the tours visit hearstcastle.org or call (800) 444-4445.